 The result was Guernsey’s first ever Disability and Inclusion Strategy which was unanimously approved by the States on Wednesday November 27th 2013.

-Disability Equality legislation will protect disabled islanders and carers from discrimination and promote equality of opportunity through a proposed Equality and Rights Organisation (ERO).
+Equality legislation (no longer Disability only) will protect disabled islanders and carers from discrimination and promote equality of opportunity through a proposed Equality and Rights Organisation (ERO).

 Better information for disabled people and carers will make it easier for us to find out about the support and services available.